hwpfeil/Qt5-Projects/README.md

 # Qt5-Projects
-Some Qt5 code that may be of interest.
+Some simple Qt5 code that may be of interest while I learn how to use git.